RELEVANT CHAPTERS

 17.1 Direct payments

-If there is a period of no care, for example if the person does not receive care because they are away with family or in hospital, and there are no costs paid to the provider or personal assistant (PA) for this period, the care charge payable will be reduced by the appropriate number of weeks (full weeks only).
+If there is a period of no care, for example if the adult does not receive care because they are away with family or in hospital, and there are no costs paid to the provider or personal assistant (PA) for this period, the care charge payable will be reduced by the appropriate number of weeks (full weeks only).

-If the person does not receive care, and a retainer is paid to the provider or the PA, the care charge due will also be reduced by the appropriate number of weeks (full weeks only).
+If the adult does not receive care, and a retainer is paid to the provider or the PA, the care charge due will also be reduced by the appropriate number of weeks (full weeks only).

-If the period of no care includes a part week, the person will be charged only for the cost of care delivered in that week.
+If the period of no care includes a part week, the adult will be charged only for the cost of care delivered in that week.
 If the cost of care in the week is less than the assessed care charge, a reduction of the difference will be made

 for that week.